ropensci/bowerbird/README.md

 bb_sync(cf)
 ```

 Congratulations!
 You now have your own local copy of your chosen data sets.

-### Ongoing updates
+This particular example is fairly small (about 10MB, as you can see from the `collection_size` entry --- which is in GB), so it should not take too long to download.

 At a later time you can re-run this synchronization process.
 If the remote files have not changed, and assuming that your configuration has the `clobber` parameter set to 0 (do not overwrite existing files) or 1 (overwrite only if the remote file is newer than the local copy) then the sync process will run more quickly because it will not need to re-download any data files.

+### Prepackaged data source definitions

+A few example data source definitions are provided as part of the bowerbird package --- see the list at the bottom of this document.
+Other packages (e.g. [blueant](https://github.com/AustralianAntarcticDivision/blueant)) provide themed sets of data sources that can be used with bowerbird.

 ### Use of bowerbird within other packages